moonadon9/CVE_2024/README.md

     ## Proof-of-Concept Details

     - **musescore_exploit_doubleclick.gtp**: This file can be verified by double-clicking it to run the program in MuseScore.
     - **musescore_exploit_inopen.gtp**: This file can be verified by first launching the MuseScore program, then navigating to File → Open in the top left, and opening the file.

     The proof-of-concept is accompanied by demonstration videos.
 For verification steps, please refer to the demonstration videos.
     Proof-of-concept files and videos are attached.

 # code patch
-https://github.com/musescore/MuseScore/commit/0630461b734201db24139b0dc1657371fce41fb9
+It has been patched in MuseScore Studio 64-bit ver 4.4.4 https://github.com/musescore/MuseScore/commit/0630461b734201db24139b0dc1657371fce41fb9